Inside Out E-Column: Aligning Employee Engagement with Marketing Communications

 Scouting for Control

-As history marks time, it hasn’t been so long ago that people thought the best way to run an organization was with an iron fist.
+As history marks time, it hasn’t been so long ago when people thought the best way to run an organization was with an iron fist.
 Workers were told what to do, and control was based on unchallenged lines of authority.
 There was little uncertainty about performance expectations, no room for employee opinions, and any effort to ruffle the status quo was met with swift, punishing consequences.

 The limits of authority